Roman and Mediaeval History, Illlustrated Travel Journals, Mediaeval Literature, Geology

 Stirling Castle, seen from the west

-Edward would have found the place not very accomodating anyway, since Robert the Bruce destroyed the defenses of the castle so the English could not use it against him.
+Edward would have found the place not very accomodating, since Robert the Bruce destroyed the defenses of the castle so the English could not use it against him.
 Had he but known that Edward galloped off to Dunbar instead.

 Bruce Memorial; the other side